Furkan394/RentACarProject/README.md

 # Rent A Car Project

-Car Rental Project was created by taking inspiration from the car rental systems.
+The Car Rental Project was inspired by existing car rental systems.
 <br><br>
-The project was created in accordance with the SOLID rules using the Enterprise-Layered Architecture structure and written in C# language.
+The project was created in accordance with SOLID principles, using an Enterprise-Layered Architecture, and written in C#.
 <br><br>
-In this project, Plug-and-Play structures were established.
+In this project, plug-and-play structures were established.
 <br><br>
-The project has been created in a format that does not resist development, technical change and innovation.
+The project has been created in a format that is adaptable to development, technical changes, and innovation.

 ### Technologies
 :star: .NET<br>